Build a Virtual Disk Image¶

 the vmnic

-to specify the driver which is being used.
+to specify the driver wto be used.

 driver: